Meet the cast of ITV’s true-crime drama White House Farm

 Who’s Julie Mugford?
 Julie is Jeremy’s girlfriend, and helps him following the horrific killings at his household farmhouse.

-“From reading the scripts and research and meeting Paul [Whittington, the dreictor], and talking about it, there are so many layers to this story and so many layers to her [Julie],” Alexa Davies informed HEARALPUBLICIST.
-“And so many issues to contemplate; I imply, she was 20-years -old when this occurred, and he or she was left with this option to make at 20-years-old, whether or not to do the best factor and go to the police regardless that she had no proof and didn’t actually have any motive to suppose anybody would consider her.
+“From reading the scripts and research and meeting Paul [Whittington, the dreictor], and talking about it, there are so many layers to this story and so many layers to her [Julie],” Alexa Davies advised HEARALPUBLICIST.
+“And so many issues to contemplate; I imply, she was 20-years -old when this occurred, and he or she was left with this option to make at 20-years-old, whether or not to do the proper factor and go to the police though she had no proof and didn’t actually have any purpose to assume anybody would imagine her.

 “Or to keep it to herself for the rest of her life, which would be a very selfish thing to do, but she was 20 and in love and just wanted to get married and to have her life with this man.”